Dnyanu76/SwiftGodot/README.md

-In the example above, the extension always expects the platform specific payload to be called "MyFirstGame", regarless of the platform.
+In the example above, the extension always expects the platform specific payload to be called "MyFirstGame", regardless of the platform.
 If you want to distribute your extension to other users and have a single payload, you will need to manually set different names for those.